-These records detail the Victorian soldier settlement scheme created in 1917 to lease land to returned soldiers and nurses for farming after the First World War.
+These records detail the Victorian soldier settlement scheme created in 1917 to lease land to returned soldiers and nurses for farming after the World War I.

 These records will help you understand the individual experience of a soldier settler, as well as the historical context of the Victorian Soldier Settlement Scheme.

-If you wish to find more information about a particular soldier settlement, you can order the physical file via the links to our catalouge on the Battle to Farm website.
+If you wish to find more information about a particular soldier settlement, you can order the physical file via the links on our catalogue when you find the name using the search form.